tuncaydemr/README.md/README.md

 <h2>About Me :</h2>
        </a></div>

-<p>Software has been an excellent turning point in my life.
+<p><b><i>Software has been an excellent turning point in my life.
 In this adventure that I dedicate myself to and feel like a part of my life, I am moving forward with ambition and determination to become a Full Stack Developer from my current position Junior Web Developer.
 I will do my best and more to give customers the best user experience about their products and services.

 Software has been an excellent turning point in my life.
 In this adventure that I dedicate myself to and feel like a part of my life, I am moving forward with ambition and determination to become a Full Stack Developer from my current position Junior Web Developer.
-I will do my best and more to give customers the best user experience about their products and services.
+I will do my best and more to give customers the best user experience about their products and services.</b></i>

 <h3><b><i>Languages :</i></b></h3>